 It is difficult to determine how extensive workplace violence is in California and across the United States, but we read about it far too frequently.
 In a typical news story about workplace violence, a disgruntled ex-employee returns to the job site and goes on a shooting spree.

 It’s frightening.
 Do employers have any obligation, responsibility, or liability for workplace violence?
 If you’re injured in one of these incidents, how can you be compensated?
 Are there steps that employers can take to reduce workplace violence – or eliminate it entirely?
+What can an employment law firm do?

 You’re about to learn those answers and more.